ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/etl/add-etl.dotnet.markdown

 ### Creating a Connection String for Raven ETL

-* **Secure servers**
+* **Secure clusters**
-  In addition to defining a connection string, to connect secure RavenDB servers you must [export the server certificate](../../../../server/security/authentication/certificate-management#enabling-communication-between-servers-importing-and-exporting-certificates) from the source server and install it into the destination server.
+  In addition to defining a connection string, to connect secure RavenDB clusters you must [export the server certificate](../../../../server/security/authentication/certificate-management#enabling-communication-between-servers-importing-and-exporting-certificates) from the source cluster and install it into the destination cluster.

 * After passing the certificate, you can either create an ETL with a connection string and transformation script [via the studio](../../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task) or with the following API.